andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 ```

-If lock timeout is disabled entirely, setting it will set an upper bound on how long the alter table transaction is in a blocked state.
+Setting `lock_timeout` will set an upper bound on how long the alter table transaction is in a blocked state.

 We can see that the lock timeout is the reason that the transaction is canceled.
+PostgreSQL cancels the transaction when it reaches the lock timeout value.

 ```
 anatki@[local]:5432 rideshare_development# begin;